In a “wal” nut shell

 ggmix is the place I share my sweet and savory moreish recipes.

-I focus on balancing flavours and bringing opposites together to ignite the tastebuds and leave you wanting more, because lets keep it real when we eat something that tastes good we go back for more and the reason always boiling down to it being
+I focus on balancing flavours and bringing opposites together to ignite the taste buds to leave you wanting more because lets keep it real when we eat something that tastes good we go back for more and the reason always boiling down to it being,

 “all about the FLAVOUR”.

 Want to know more about flavour pairing?
 Click here

 You’ll also find quick and delicious 30 minute meals, baking, caking and decorating tips and tricks with clear and simple step by step instructions that at the end of the day even a novice will end up producing edible masterpieces.
 Plus every now and then I take you on our family adventures where I share family friendly places to visit, what kind of food you should try and avoid and what we get up to.

 If you were wondering what ggmix stands for it’s Greek Ghana Mix.
 Myself being the Greek, my husband the Ghana and my girls the Mix.
 It originated from my oldest daughter who used to say she was Greek Ghana when she was little.